ameerghazal-uflip/ameerghazal-uflip-ameer-udemy-javascript-zero-to-expert/README.md

    Test data: Images in the img folder.
 Test the error handler by passing a wrong image path.
 Set the network speed to “Fast 3G” in the dev tools Network tab, otherwise images load too fast

+Test data: Images in the img folder.
+Test the error handler by passing a wrong image path.
+Set the network speed to “Fast 3G” in the dev tools Network tab, otherwise images load too fast